From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Model

+The modeling of target response to femtosecond laser irradiation is divided into two parts, the atomistic part which describes the lattice subsystem by MD, and the continuum part which accounts for the processes in the electron subsystem by Two-Temperature-Model (TTM).

-In 2021 a ``Femto3D" package was developed \cite{yuan2021ablation} based on `ttm/mod' function~\cite{fix_ttm} in Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{plimpton1995fast}.
-It was designed to model laser ablation in metallic targets and did not take into account nonlinear processes like multiphoton and avalanche ionization in dielectrics and complex geometries.
-We adapted this package into a more versatile ``Femto3D+" package which can be used on metals, semiconductors and dielectrics by including laser source term calculated separately.
-One of the approaches is to calculate it via FDTD method, which is the case of our study.
+Recently, a ``Femto3D" package was developed \cite{yuan2021ablation} based on TTM module in Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) \cite{thompson2022lammps} widely used for MD simulations.
+It is designed to model laser ablation in metallic targets and does not take into account complex 3D geometries and nonlinear processes like multiphoton and avalanche ionization in dielectrics.
+We adapt this package into a more versatile ``Femto3D+" package which includes the laser source term externally and can be used for metals, semiconductors and dielectrics.
+The laser source term can be calculated by FDTD, which is the case of our study.